NutriSafe-DLT/nutrisafe/Defect Documentation.md

-Every issue should to be documented for in the git repository for reporting purpose.
+Every issue should to be documented in the git repository for reporting purpose.

 Follow the below steps for documentation of an issue-